-However, perhaps surprisingly given their position of quality over quantity, scraping the bottom was luxury fashion house Chanel, with just 1 per cent, and Dior, which scored nothing at all.
+However, perhaps surprisingly given their position of quality over quantity, scraping the bottom was luxury fashion house Chanel, with just 3 per cent, Dolce and Gabanna with 1% and Dior, which scored nothing at all.

 It’s worth pointing out here that a low score doesn’t necessarily mean poor ethical practice, but it does show a huge lack of commitment by these brands to report any progress they’ve made, and any new policies they’ve brought in to protect those further down their supply chain.

 Not sure why this matters?
 Fashion Revolution was formed following the collapse of the Rana Plaza factory in Bangladesh in 2013.
 The accident killed more than 1,100 people and injured 2,500.
 To this day, some workers at the factory are still unaccounted for.